pintonunes/OutSystems-DockerImages/outsystems-environment-with-sqlexp/README.md

 # outsystems-controller-with-sqlexp

-This is a standaline outsystems environment with SQL Express 2017.
+This is a standalone outsystems environment with SQL Express 2017.

 You can start this container with the following command line on Windows 10 with hyper-v isolation: